imagej/imagej.github.io/pages/Anaglyph_for_Red_Cyan_glasses.md

 # has to discover the particular method the algorithm used to generate
 # the name of the new ImagePlus.)

-projections_"Projections of " + i.getShortTitle
+projections_title = "Projections of " + i.getShortTitle
 select_window projections_title

 # Split the stack into separate images, so we can merge them as